-5. The voters of the Ministry for Defence of Georgia and the Ministry for Internal Affairs of Georgia shall participate in the elections for a Sakrebulo, a Mayor/Gamgebeli of a self-governing city/community by active suffrage under Article 32(6) of this Law.
+5. Personnel of the Ministries of Internal Affairs and Defence of Georgia, the State Security Service of Georgia shall participate in the elections for a Sakrebulo, and a Mayor/Gamgebeli of a self-governing city/community by active suffrage under the procedure established by Article 32(6) of this Law.